yosssi/codegangsta.github.com/source/_posts/2014-05-19-my-thoughts-on-martini.markdown

 [Negroni](http://negroni.codegangsta.io) is not considered a framework as it does not have a built in router.
 There are many great http routers already available to to the Go community already.
 The goal of Negroni is to be focused on the problem that Martini was originally set out to resolve.

-I'm interested in hearing your thoughts on the package, if you are interested in hearing more thoughts from me on the subject, feel free to comment below.
+I'm interested in hearing your thoughts on the package, if you are interested in hearing more from me on the subject, feel free to comment below.
 Also, [be sure to give Negroni a star on GitHub](http://negroni.codegangsta.io) so we can create a vibrant community around reusable net/http handlers for Go!

 Keep on building awesome things.